Titantek/ada-outlier-datastory/index.md

   </div>
   <div class="Doc">
     <div class="icon"></div>
     <div class="message">  We get rid of only 0.13% of the finished paths and 21.18% of the unfinished paths.
-21.18% can looks big but most of the discarded paths have a length of 1, and the player didn't take any action!
+21.18% can look big but most of the discarded paths have a length of 1, and the player didn't take any action!
 These paths are not exploitable, discarding them is the best option. </div>
   </div>
 </div>